manojmo/pic_micro/hid_io/README.md

 as possible.
 Some such items are TODO, i may not get time to finish them. i have used the 18F4550 for this project.

 ## Firing the IO commands :
-This is being done using the pyusb framework.
+This is done using the pyusb framework.
 The hid_io_test.py file has the code to send the commands and receive the results.
 Just as a POC, the results can be saved to a .JS file, and viewed as a chart in mychart.html, using the Chart.js framework.
 That needs to be downloaded separately.
 The script also has a facility to adjust results, based on expected timing inaccuracies.
 For the sampling commands, num_samples are specified, and the